shivan-s/shivan.xyz/content/posts/life/taking-risks/index.md

 I approach weightlifting with safety and I am rewarded with lifting the same weights and no real improvement.

-But it’s best the break yourself on the platform, or fail at least trying.
+However, it’s best the break yourself on the platform, or fail at least trying.

 And for most of my life, I have been playing it relatively safe.